Punktum-dk/epp-service-specification/README.md

 - remove DSRECORDS
 - add DSRECORDS

-In addition it supports DNSSEC management capabilities as specified in [RFC 5910][RFC5910]
+In addition it supports DNSSEC management capabilities as specified in [RFC:5910].

 The command will be evaluated as an atomic command, even though it is dispatched to several sub-commands.